temporalio/temporal/develop/buildkite/README.md

 same build locally that BuildKite will do.

 ## Testing the build locally

+### One-Time Setup
+Create an empty directory at `/usr/bin/buildkite-agent`.
+This directory is mounted as a volume and must be present for the container to start.

+### Run Locally
 To run tests locally use `docker-compose run` command in `develop/buildkite` directory:

 ```bash